 The Curriculum/Instruction & Supervision specialization provides advanced study for individuals preparing to be effective school and district level curriculum and instructional leaders who will play a supervisory role in the professional development of others.
-The specializations in Elementary Education (M.Ed. and M.A.T.) addresses the need for conceptual and procedural bases for decision-making and for specific alternatives within the teacher's anticipated area of practice.
+Note, this program underwent significant curriculum revisions in the year 2017-2018, which will be implemented beginning Fall 2018 under a new title, Curriculum Studies for Equity in Education.
+The specializations in Elementary Education (M.Ed. and M.A.T.) address the need for conceptual and procedural bases for decision-making and for specific alternatives within the teacher's anticipated area of practice.
 The Higher Education specialization provides social, historical, philosophical, developmental, and international perspectives of postsecondary education, and prepares students to be leaders in the Higher Education context.
 The Language and Literacy specialization addresses the acquisition and development of literacy, and is designed to develop skills in decision-making for specific literacy practices and development of structured reflection skills.